-Fall is interesting time of new beginnings, but often at the expense of neglecting what is broken—namely the broken connections in our attachments to our near and dear.
+Fall is an interesting time of new beginnings, but often at the expense of neglecting what is broken—namely the broken connections in our attachments to our near and dear.
 The problem in relationships is not so much fighting per se, but how you repair after you fight.
 Immersed in the self-reflection inherent in winter, I hone my repair skills, because this, more than anything, is what lets me sail into the new years all systems go.

 Practicing relationship repairs has a huge impact on our connectedness, and I can’t emphasize the skill enough with my clients, peers, and students.
 John Gottman’s research states that you will have 80 percent more sustainability in long-term intimate relationships when you learn and practice REPAIR.
 When mis-attunement occurs in our close relationships—and it will—it actually can damage secure attachment and injure our close relationships.
 Anything over 50 percent is a high rate of return on learning to repair.
 If I told you a bank was paying 80 percent on your invested monies, you would stop reading this article and run right over there.
 And really isn’t the value of your relationships even more important?

 Repair can be hard if your pride gets in the way or you have a tendency to hang onto hurts or grudges.
 But when couples realize what is at stake, how fragile a relationship can be at times, and how much we all respond to repair, many are willing to get on with repairing.
 Empathize, comfort, and apologize first—then explain yourself later if there was a misunderstanding.
 No one hears you when they are on the defensive.
 Help the healing, then work toward deeper understandings.